The resolution property holds away from codimension three: Strong tensor generators on algebraic spaces

 Let $\mathbb{N}[s,t]$ denote the set of polynomials in $s$ and $t$ which have non-negative integer coefficients.
 Note that if $p(s,t) \in \mathbb{N}[s,t]$ is a polynomial $p(s,t)=\Sigma_{m,n} a_{m,n}s^mt^n$ and $\sh{F}$ is a quasi-coherent sheaf of finite presentation then then we can form a new quasi-coherent sheaf of finite presentation

-\begin{definition} Let $X$ be an algebraic space and suppose $\sh{F}$ is a quasi-coherent sheaf of finite type. \begin{enumerate} \item We say $\sh{F}$ is a \emph{strong tensor generator} if for every quasi-coherent sheaf of finite type $\sh{G}$ there is a polynomial $p(s,t)$ in the set $\mathbb{N}[s,t]$ and a surjection $p(\sh{F},\sh{F}^{\vee}) \to \sh{G}$. \item We say $\sh{F}$ is a \emph{resolving sheaf} if for every open subset $U$ such that $\sh{F}|_U$ is the quotient of a locally free sheaf, the open set $U$ has the resolution property. \end{enumerate} \end{definition}
+\begin{definition} Let $X$ be an algebraic space and suppose $\sh{F}$ is a quasi-coherent sheaf of finite presentation. \begin{enumerate} \item We say $\sh{F}$ is a \emph{strong tensor generator} if for every quasi-coherent sheaf of finite type $\sh{G}$ there is a polynomial $p(s,t) \in \mathbb{N}[s,t]$ and a surjection $p(\sh{F},\sh{F}^{\vee}) \to \sh{G}$. \item We say $\sh{F}$ is a \emph{resolving sheaf} if for every open subset $U$ such that $\sh{F}|_U$ is the quotient of a locally free sheaf, the open set $U$ has the resolution property. \end{enumerate} \end{definition}

 \begin{remark} Gross defines \emph{strong tensor generators} only in the context of locally free sheaves so our definition generalizes his (see \cite[Definition 5.1]{GrossRes}).
 However, he describes the weaker notion of \emph{tensor generators} (also confined to the locally free case) and we refer to \cite[Def.
-5.1]{GrossRes} for the definition since we will not need it here. \end{remark}
+5.1]{GrossRes} for the definition. \end{remark}

-\begin{proposition} Let $X$ denote a noetherian algebraic space and suppose that $\sh{F}$ is a strong tensor generator, then $\sh{F}$ is a resolving sheaf. \end{proposition}
+\begin{proposition} Let $X$ denote a noetherian algebraic space and suppose that $\sh{F}$ is a strong tensor generator, then $\sh{F} \oplus \sh{F}^{\vee}$ is a resolving sheaf. \end{proposition}

-\begin{proof} Let $j: U \subset X$ be an open immersion and suppose that there is a locally free sheaf $\sh{V}$ on $U$ along with a surjection $\sh{V} \to \sh{F}|_U$.
+\begin{proof} Let $j: U \subset X$ be an open immersion and suppose that there is a locally free sheaf $\sh{V}$ on $U$ along with a surjection $\sh{V} \to (\sh{F} \oplus \sh{F}^{\vee})|_U$.
 We will show that $\sh{V}$ is a locally free strong tensor generator on $U$.
 This will imply that the frame bundle of $\sh{V}$ is quasi-affine and hence that $U$ has the resolution property, as desired (see \cite[Thm.
 1.1]{GrossRes}).

 Let $\sh{M}_U$ be a coherent sheaf on $U$, then by \cite[Cor.
 15.5]{champs}, there exists a coherent subsheaf $\sh{M}' \subset j_*\sh{M}_U$ which extends $\sh{M}_U$.
 Now since $\sh{F}$ is a strong tensor generator, there is a polynomial $p(s,t) \in \mathbb{N}[s,t]$ and a surjection